perfsonar/docs/_sources/install_debian.txt

 Step 1: Configure APT
 ---------------------

 All you need to do is to configure the perfSONAR Debian repository source, along with our signing key, on your Debian/Ubuntu machine.
-This can be done with the following commands for Debian 7:
+This can be done with the following commands for Debian 7, Ubuntu 12 or Ubuntu 14:
 ::

    cd /etc/apt/sources.list.d/